oVirt/ovirt-site/source/uncategorized/quantum-ipam-integration.html.md

 *   Directly on a specific subnet if the subnet id is specified
 *   Directly on a subnet & with a given IP if both subnet id & IP are specified

-The port is then part of the quantum DB, and if needed is created by the plugin.
+The port is then part of the quantum DB.

+Summary:

-**Bottom line:** The port MAC & IP are determined/known by the user, even before the VM is up.
+*   The port MAC & IP are determined/known by the user, before the VM is up.

 #### DHCP Agent dynamics